hushmirror/hush3/README.md

 ![Logo](doc/hush/hush.png "Logo")

-HUSH (originally Zdash) is a code fork of [ZCash](https://z.cash/) which has it's own genesis block.
-It is not a fork of another network.
+HUSH (originally Zdash) is a source code fork of [ZCash](https://z.cash/) and has it's own genesis block.
+It is not a chain fork of another coin.
 Based on Bitcoin's code, it intends to offer a far higher standard of privacy through a sophisticated zero-knowledge proving scheme that preserves confidentiality of transaction metadata.